 NEBOSH recommends that learners undertaking this qualification should reach a minimum standard of English equivalent to an International English Language Testing System (IELTS) score of 6.0 or higher in IELTS tests.

-For further information please see the latest version of the IELTS Handbook or consult the IELTS website.
+For further information please see the IELTS website.

-Learners wishing to assess their own language expertise may consult the the IELTS website for information on taking the test.
+Learners wishing to assess their own language expertise may consult the IELTS website for information on taking the test.
+Your chosen Learning Partner may also be able to recommend a method of pre-learning assessment of language.

 Exemptions